 of Unicode.

-All these predicates have a type signature of Char -> Bool
+All these predicates have a type signature of Char -> Bool.
+Most of the

 time you’ll use this to filter out strings or something like that.
 For